- Informal Economy

 She is currently based in Boston where she has a research affiliation with CoLab, at the Department of Urban Studies and Planning at MIT.

-Joe is Company Secretary and organizational adviser to WIEGO since June 2008.
+Joe has been company secretary and ganizational adviser to WIEGO since June 2008.
 While working as a senior manager in the public and private sectors in the UK, he has been active in supporting internationalism within the labour movement.
 He was a co-founder of International Labour Reports whilst doing post-doctoral research on the transfer of technology and management expertise between Europe, Africa and the Middle East.
 Subsequently he has worked on various projects with organizations including the Workers’ Education Association, the International Federation of Workers’ Educational Associations, the Romanian Social Development Fund and the Centre for Employment Initiatives among others to assist capacity building and democratic organizational development.
 He works closely with the Global Labour Institute.
 He holds MSc and PhD degrees from the University of Manchester and an MBA from the Open University.

-Kendra joined WIEGO in January 2012 as a Global Projects Assistant.
+Kendra joined WIEGO in January 2012.
 Prior to joining WIEGO, Kendra worked as a Risk Management Advisor for a Bolivian non-profit microfinance institution and as a Research Assistant for a private consulting firm.
 Based in Ottawa, Canada, she has a bachelor’s degree in International Business (minor in Spanish) and has varied experience in project management, internal audit, and risk management in the public sector and in NGOs.

 Francie is Director of the Social Protection Programme of WIEGO, and a Senior Research Associate in the School of Built Environment and Development Studies at the University of KwaZulu-Natal in Durban, South Africa.
 She trained as a sociologist and community organizer, and developed an abiding interest in social policy and social security issues.
 She is interested in understanding the effects of different forms of social assistance on poor households, and especially their effects for women and children in rural and informal areas.
 More recently she has been working on the link between women’s paid and unpaid care work, and also on occupational health and safety for informal workers.
 She has worked as a research and policy consultant for a wide range of international organizations, and also for local, provincial and national government in South Africa.
 She chaired the Lund Committee on Child and Family Support.
 Convened after the transition to democracy in 1994, this resulted in a new form of cash support to poor children.

-Karen McCabe joined WIEGO while a student in the International Education Policy program at Harvard Graduate School of Education where she received a Master's degree in May, 2011.
+Karen McCabe joined WIEGO while a student in the International Education Policy program at Harvard Graduate School of Education where she received a Master's degree in 2011.
 Karen is interested in international adult education and training and international development.
 Before coming to WIEGO, she worked in the field of adult education in Massachusetts for many years, teaching and advising immigrant students from countries including China, Colombia, Haiti, Nigeria, Peru, and Vietnam.
-She has also volunteered and worked in China with individuals with disabilities, their families, and their teachers through The Five Project, Inc., an organization she and her sister co-founded.
-In addition to her Ed.M. from HGSE, Karen also has a B.A. degree in Foreign Languages (Spanish/Chinese) from Hamilton College and an M.A. degree in Chinese from Indiana University and she is currently pursuing an M.S. degree in Adult Education from Indiana University.
+She has also volunteered and worked in China with individuals with disabilities, their families, and their teachers through The Five Project for International Autism and Disability Support, Inc., an organization she and her sister co-founded.
+In addition to her Ed.M. from HGSE, Karen also has a B.A. degree in Foreign Languages (Spanish/Chinese) from Hamilton College, an M.A. degree in Chinese from Indiana University and an M.S. degree in Adult Education from Indiana University.

 Federico is an urban anthropologist/ethnographer with a Masters degree in Social Anthropology.
 He is a PhD candidate of the Doctorate in Political Studies and International Relations at the National University of Colombia.
 Parra has undertaken several studies of urban recyclers as well as critical analyses of public policy related to waste management and social inclusion.
 His work has contributed to the understanding of the socioeconomic context of recyclers and the impact of public waste management policy on recyclers in the city of Bogota.
 Parra is a member of the Research Group on Collective Rights and Environmental GIDCA, Faculty of Law, Political and Social Sciences of the National University of Colombia.
 Previously, as a public official in the Special Administrative Unit of Public Services (UAESP) attached to the Mayor of Bogota, he coordinated the development of the Inclusion Plan of Recyclers.
 He currently serves as coordinator of the Latin American waste pickers program of the global network WIEGO.

-Sally is the Street Vending Sector Specialist for WIEGO's Urban Policies Programme.
 Based in Washington, DC, she holds a Ph.D. in political science from the University of California at Berkeley (2005) with specializations in research design, qualitative and quantitative methodology, and Latin American politics.
-Her work for WIEGO focuses primarily on urban policy trends in the street vending sector; law and informality; and qualitative research design.
-She is presently the Qualitative Research Coordinator for the Informal Economy Monitoring Study (IEMS) and sits on WIEGO committees for research, law and informality, and the focal cities initiative.
+Her work for WIEGO focuses primarily on urban policy trends in the street vending sector; law and informality; and research methods.
+She is presently the Director of the Informal Economy Monitoring Study (IEMS) and sits on WIEGO committees for research, law and informality, and the focal cities initiative.
 Prior to joining WIEGO as a staff member, Dr. Roever was a Lecturer at the Institute of Social Studies in The Hague and Visiting Researcher in Public Administration at Leiden University (The Netherlands).

-Sofia is WIEGO’s Global Projects Manager and Communications Team Member.
+Sofia is also a member of the communications team.
 Originally from Mexico, she immigrated to Canada after graduating with her MA from the Norman Paterson School of International Affairs.
 Sofia is currently working in Ottawa and has over 10 years of diversified experience in project controls, business development, administration and management within the private, public and NGO communications planning.

-Joann, a gender/social statistician, is Director of the Statistics Programme of WIEGO.
+Joann is a gender/social statistician.
 She retired from the United Nations Statistics Division after 20 years of work.
 At the United Nations, she led the development of the programme on gender statistics and co-ordinated the production of three issues of the UN global statistical report on women, The World’s Women: Trends and Statistics.
 She has co-authored several WIEGO flagship publications, most recently, Women and Men in the Informal Economy 2012: A Statistical Picture.
 The co-authors of this forthcoming publication are Martha Chen, Ralf Hussmanns, James Heintz and Francoise Carre.

 Joann is featured in the bulletin of her undergraduate college, St. Mary's College Courier (Spring, 2012, page 12).
 The story highlights pivotal moments of her career as a statistician and her research on the informal economy.